AssertJ Swing uses an AWT Robot to generate user input. The AWT Robot is

 dialog.tree("destination").drop(path("root"));

-cells as if a user was doing it.
+AssertJ Swing provides support for editing JTable cells as if a user was doing it.
 Out

 custom cell editors:

-provides the method enterValue(TableCell, String)
+JTableFixtureA JTableFixture provides the method enterValue(TableCell, String) which simulates

 a user entering the given value in the given cell, regardless of the underlying cell editor.
 Even though

-the value to enter is always a String, JTableFixture
+the value to enter is always a String, JTableFixture can figure out how to use the underlying

 cell editor.

-The following code illustrates how to select the value Pool from the JComboBox
+The following code illustrates how to select the value Pool from the JComboBox in

 row 0, column 2 (see picture above).